Small-Scale Feed-in Tariffs

-The UK Government introduced the Feed-in Tariff scheme in April 2010 to incentivise small scale, low carbon electricity generation.
+The UK Government introduced the Feed-in Tariff (FiT) scheme in April 2010 to incentivise investment in small-scale renewable and low-carbon electricity generation technologies.

 company position statement

 SmartestEnergy has always been supportive of the small-scale Feed-in Tariff (ss-FiT) scheme and we note that it has proved successful in encouraging additional investment in renewable energy generation.
 The changes that have been made as the scheme has matured have been positive.

 However, there are still issues that remain and with the potential for the extension of the ssFiT scheme it is even more important that there is a review of the way the scheme’s export tariff is structured and of the method of charging suppliers.